run-x/opta-docs/content/en/docs/Reference/Modules.md

       docdb: []
       bucket:
         - write
-  database: # This is an instance of the aws-rds module type called database
+  - name: database # This is an instance of the aws-rds module type called database
     type: aws-rds
-  redis: # This is an instance of the aws-redis module type called redis
+  - name: redis # This is an instance of the aws-redis module type called redis
     type: aws-redis
-  docdb:
+  - name: docdb
     type: aws-documentdb
-  bucket:
+  - name: bucket
-    type: aws-s3-bucket
+    type: aws-s3
     bucket_name: "blah"
 ```